good-loop/doc/pages/policy/health-and-safety.md

 # Health and safety policy statement

-Health and safety at Work etc Act 1974

-This is the Health and Safety Policy Statement of Good-Loop Associates Ltd.
+This is the Health and Safety Policy Statement of Good-Loop

 Our statement of general policy is: